-Number of Extra Households found: if you encounter additional households at the dwelling unit, fill in the box with the number of extra units found, and in the Notes Section give an exact location of each household in the dwelling unit, E.g. Rm #1 first door on R thru passage OR Rm#3, door opp. kitchen.
+Number of Extra Households found: if you encounter additional households at

+Notes Section give an exact location of each household in the dwelling unit, E.g. Rm #1 first door on R thru passage OR Rm#3, door opp. kitchen.
 NB.
 You must interview the first household at the dwelling unit with whom you have made contact.